starlorsarkar/Pizza_sales-analysis/README.md

 Analyzing sales trends over time.
 Evaluating customer demographics and preferences.
 Calculating average order values.
-Assessing the performance of individual restaurant locations.
+Assessing the performance of individual restaurant locations

 4. Power BI Visualization
 Power BI is used to create interactive and informative visualizations that showcase the insights gained from the data analysis.
 The visualizations may include: